northeastern-rc/rc-public-documentation/docs/source/best-practices/transition.md

 If you get a "Permission Denied" error when trying to `cd` or otherwise access your space in `/courses` please check that you are logged in to Explorer, and please select "Restart Web Server" from the `?` icon.

+### Transferring Files

+The hostname for the transfernode (xfer) will continue to be: `xfer.discovery.neu.edu`.
+Please see our documentation on [transferring files](../datamanagment/index.md) for example commands.

 ### New Software

 There is a lot of new software on Explorer.
 Please see what we offer as a [module](../software/systemwide/modules.md) and as a [container image](../containers/index.md).
 If you don't see software that you would like to use on the Explorer cluster, please fill out a [software request form](https://bit.ly/NURC-StorageExtension).